cvxpying/SVI_with_NLP_Optimization/README.md

-# Optimization of Volatility Smile in the SVI Model Based on NLP Algorithms
+# Volatility Smile Optimization via SVI Model with NLP Algorithms

 ## 0. Special Thanks
 This study was inspired by research conducted based on **'A New Simple Approach for Constructing Implied Volatility Surfaces'** by Peter Carr and Liuren Wu.